Dev-Mind

 }

-Many Gradle plugins add pre-defined configurations to your project.
-The Java plugin, for example, adds configurations
+A scope correspond to a configuration in Gradle.
+A plugin can add pre-defined configurations to your project.
+The Java plugin, for example, adds several configurations

 5 dependencies